 By the fall of 1964, Kodak and its subcontractors had progressed to where engineering specifications of the overall design had been released, preliminary design reviews held, some engineering drawings released, and some critical long-lead-time components ordered.
-Payload development, however, was behind schedule.
+Payload development, however, was behind schedule.65

 The major problem at Kodak was the manufacture and mounting of the two large mirrors of GAMBIT-3 optics.
-The primary mirror mounting of the was more structure and the stereo mirror the structure of the stereo mirror th
+The primary mirror was and the stereo mirror